Brazil 2021 Week starts this Friday with discounts of up to 70%

-starts in this fridayon Tuesday (3) the third edition of Semana Brasil.
+The third edition of Semana Brasil starts this Friday (3).
 Until the 13th, commerce and retail companies will make offers and promotions with the objective of moving the Brazilian economy, stimulating consumption and generating jobs.

-As in previous years, Semana Brasil takes place together with the celebrations of the Semana da Pátria, when the Independence of Brazil is celebrated, on the day September 7th.
+As in previous years, Semana Brasil takes place alongside the celebrations of the Semana da Pátria, when the Independence of Brazil is celebrated, on September 7th.
 This year’s theme is “Let’s go ahead with care and confidence”.
 The initiative is a partnership between the federal government and the Institute for Retail Development (IDV), the São Paulo Trade Association and the support of several entities.

 According to the IDV, the pandemic had an impact on all sectors of the economy and changed the relationship with consumption, making it more rational and less emotional.
 “People are mobilized to save businesses and jobs, some indicators have shown a reaction from the economy and there is a repressed demand,” said Marcelo Silva, president of the institute.